ErikKankaTrea/Non-Waste-Ingredients/README.md

 ### 🔜 **To improve:**
 - 🍽️ **Batch Cooking Planner**:
    - Make a better planner to assist with batch cooking, focusing on using older products first to minimize waste.
    - Take into account the amount of ingredients.
 By now it registers the product but only grab carbs, proteins, fat, fiber per 100gr.

+- 🤖 **User-Friendly Interface**:
+   - Better instructions and guidance to help users understand how to use the tool effectively.

+- 🛠️ **Code Improvement**:
+   - Refactor the code to make it more efficient, readable, and maintainable.
+   - Consider using design patterns and best practices to improve code quality.

 [Buy Me A Coffee](https://www.buymeacoffee.com/erikmartinz)